xiaogliu/export-arc-bookmarks/README.md

 Find `StorableSidebar.json` file

-1. Input `arc://version` in Arc address bar;
+1. Input `arc://version` in Arc address bar

-2. Find the `Profile` directory,
+2. Find the `Profile` directory

 ![ArcProfilePath](./images/ArcProfilePath.png)

 3. And then open Finder and go to the folder: `~/Library/Application Support/Arc`

-4. Copy `StorableSidebar.json` to somewhere that you can easily find.
+4. Copy `StorableSidebar.json` to somewhere that you can easily find

-5. Go to https://xiaogliu.github.io/export-arc-bookmarks and upload your Arc `StorableSidebar.json` file and you can get `arcBookmarks.html` which can be imported to Chrome, Edge, Safari, Firefox, etc browsers.
+5. Go to https://xiaogliu.github.io/export-arc-bookmarks and upload your Arc `StorableSidebar.json` file and you can get `arcBookmarks.html` which can be imported to Chrome, Edge, Safari, Firefox, etc browsers

 ## Which versions have verified?